forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 ### Mac setup

-This guide makes an assumption that you have [Homebrew](https://brew.sh).
+This guide is written for use with [Homebrew](https://brew.sh).

-Use the following command to install the necessary dependencies:
+Use the following commands to install the necessary dependencies:

 Install python-dev: